gshiva/pygptcourse/README.md

 #### Usage and Execution

 - **Pre-Requisites**
+  - Installing PowerShell Core on Windows

+      1. Overview

+         PowerShell Core (`pwsh`) is a cross-platform automation tool and shell developed by Microsoft.
+It's required for running certain scripts and tasks in our projects, including the `cd.yml` GitHub Actions workflow.
+Below are the instructions for installing PowerShell Core on Windows systems.

+      1. Installation Methods

+         You have several options for installing PowerShell Core on Windows:

+         1. Using the Official Installer (Recommended)

+               - **Download**: Go to the [PowerShell GitHub releases page](https://github.com/PowerShell/PowerShell/releases) and download the latest stable `.msi` file for Windows.
+               - **Install**: Run the downloaded installer and follow the prompts to complete the installation.

+         1. Via Windows Package Manager (winget)

+            - **Command**: Open a command prompt or PowerShell window and run:

+            ```shell
+            winget install --id Microsoft.Powershell --source winget
+            ```

   - Ensure Python and `pip` are installed on your runners.
   - Your self-hosted runners should have appropriate permissions for global installations and service management.
 - **Triggering the Workflow**